 Many individuals experience cognitive decline as they age, yet there are remarkable individual differences in health, fitness, and cognition among older adults.
 Some older adults struggle to walk up a flights of stairs, whereas others walk a mile or more every day.
 Some adults may experience onset of memory difficulties in their sixties, while others exhibit excellent memory into their eighties and beyond.
 The purpose of our FASTER study is to examine how individual differences in health variables (muscle strength, blood pressure) and behavioral variables (sleep, physical activity) impact memory, attention, and the brain.
 We study these relationships in among a variety of older adults, including those with a history of concussion, traumatic brain injury (TBI), and posttraumatic stress disorder (PTSD).
 The overall goal of this study is to identify variables that accelerate or protect against cognitive and brain aging.

-If you’d like to see if you’re eligible to participate, please fill out this short survey: https://redcap.link/l28po00v.
+If you would like to see if you are eligible to participate, please fill out this short survey: https://redcap.link/l28po00v.